In this post I’ll show you not just how to create a Facebook poll but to create a Facebook poll that people actually engage with and respond to.

 Facebook Polls allow you to create two-question polls your followers can vote on in your/their News Feed.

-As Facebook continues to limit business’ presence on people’s timelines, the emphasis is on you to create content that demands people engage with it.
+As Facebook continues to limit business’ presence on people’s timelines, the emphasis is increasingly on you to create content that demands people engage with it.

 How do I create a Facebook poll?